The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Simulation Experiments

 \subsection{Discussion}

 \seclabel{disc}

-The results (Figs. \ref{fig:see-results-1}--\ref{fig:see-results-3}) show that an unstructured measurement-direct \gls{nbv} planning approach captures highly complete scene observations with greater efficiency than structured volumetric approaches. \gls{see} achieves similar or better surface coverage than the volumetric approaches on every tested model while using fewer views, shorter travel distances and less observation time.
-It captures greater surface coverage per unit of travel distance on every model, which clearly demonstrates the benefit of selecting next best views that can obtain significant improvements in surface coverage while moving short distances.
-It captures higher coverage per unit of computation time on most models, except for those with complex self-occlusions, as unlike the volumetric approaches \gls{see} does not require computationally expensive raycasting to evaluate potential views. \gls{see} does spend extra computational effort evaluating the visibility of nearby views and avoiding occlusions, but the resulting improvement in view selection reduces the net computational time by requiring fewer views.
+The results (Figs. \ref{fig:see-results-1}--\ref{fig:see-results-3}) show that a measurement-direct \gls{nbv} approach with a pointcloud representation captures highly complete scene observations with greater efficiency than structured volumetric approaches. \gls{see} achieves similar or better surface coverage than the volumetric approaches on every tested model while using shorter travel distances and less observation time.
+For the maximum number of views taken, \gls{see} captures equivalent or greater surface coverage per view, unit of travel distance and unit of observation time than the volumetric approaches on every model.

+When considering $50$\% and $75$\% of the number of views taken, \gls{see} captures equivalent or greater surface coverage per view than all of the volumetric approaches on every model except one.
+The surface coverage obtained per unit of distance and observation time is greater than all of the volumetric approaches on the large models and most of them on the small models.
 The following sections discuss the performance of \gls{see} on individual small \psecref{disc-small} and large \psecref{disc-large} models, and review limitations of the volumetric approaches \psecref{disc-vol}.